bank8426/nextjs-inventory/README.md

 ## <a name="learn">What I learned</a>

-TODO

-- Stack Auth
+- Stack Auth, similar to Clerk, that works as middleware for authentication and authorization, and also provides components related to that for you.
+To use it, you need to create an account and create a new project at [Stack Auth](https://stack.dev/) or just go to [neon.com](https://neon.com) and enable the Auth feature with Stack Auth integration, which will also give you the necessary environment variables without creating an account at Stack Auth.
+In the free plan, you can have 10,000 users and 1 dashboard admin, which is enough, and you can have an unlimited number of projects.

 ## <a name="implementation-note">Implementation Notes</a>

-TODO

-- Seeding mock data to database
+- Seeding mock data to the database

   - `Error: @prisma/client did not initialize yet.`

-    - This happened because of wrong import module.
-Use `@/app/generated/prisma` instead since it got generated when run `npx prisma migrate dev`.
-This is similar to when using `shadcn` that generate component file for you.
+    - This happened because of the wrong import module.
+Use `@/app/generated/prisma` instead, as it was generated when running `npx prisma migrate dev`.
+This is similar to when using `shadcn`, which generates a component file for you.

     ```js
     import { PrismaClient } from "@prisma/client"; //⛔️